Cold Case Solved: Man who shot North Richland Hills officer 19 years ago IDed

 NORTH RICHLAND HILLS, Texas - The man who robbed a bank in Watauga and shot a North Richland Hills officer 19 years ago has finally been identified, police said.

-Officer Jeff Garner was shot in March of 2003 while attempting to pull over a speeding driver.
-It turns out, the gunman had just robbed a bank in nearby Watauga.
+Jeff Garner, who was an officer at the time, was shot back in March 2003 while attempting to pull over a speeding driver.
+It turned out that the gunman had just robbed a bank in nearby Watauga.

 The case went cold for many years.

+"What I had to go on that day was it was a red Jeep with a fictitious tag, that’s all we had.
+And it is difficult to go forward on that," Garner said.

-North Richland Hills police said in 2015, Det.
+North Richland Hills police said in 2015 that Det.
 Erik Whitlock was assigned to the case and was able to link the suspect to seven other bank robberies between 1998 and 2003.

+"Three of them, the Arlington, Tulsa, and Watauga bank robberies, the suspect donned a cowboy hat, fake facial hair, ear piece or communication device in his left ear," Whitlock said.

 In 2018, police pulled DNA from evidence in the case, but they couldn’t find a match in any databases.